jake-knerr/jakes-dictionary/README.md

 - The calling function is either a normal function or an arrow function.
 - The calling function is not a generator function.
 - The calling function returns the return value of the called function.

+#### Protocol Buffers (Protobufs)

+a language and platform neutral technique to serialize structured data for transmission.

+Protobufs were designed by Google and are similar to XML and JSON but more efficient.

 #### Prototypal Inheritance